PAJOT-Basile/Database_3D_proteins/1-AcnucFamilies/README.md

 # 1- ACNUC Families

-This folder is a stocking folder.
+This folder is a storage folder.
 It contains all the names of the gene families from the three super-kingdoms (Bacteria, Eukaryota and Archaea).
-This folder is a stocking folder.
-The files inside must be named `FamiliesKDNAME.fam`
+The files inside must be named `FamiliesKDNAME.fam`.
 > with KDNAME is the kingdom name of the corresponding super-kingdom.

+The names ".fam" files are to be extracted from the ACNUC retreival software "raa_query.win".

 This folder shall also contain an archive folder called "final_cluster.isoforms.hogenom7.clu.bz2".
 This archive file can be found at the folllowing link:
  >     ftp://pbil.univ-lyon1.fr/pub/hogenom/release_07/